Student Guidelines

 Number of Credits per Internship

-The number of credits awarded for internships are based on how many hours students work at their internship site over a semester.
+The number of credits awarded for internships are based on how many hours students work at their internship over a semester.
 The maximum credits for any single internship per semester is 4.
 They are calculated as follows:

 4 Credits = 150 hours/semester (10 hours per week for 15 weeks)